ew84njit/Communimap-1/README.md

 - [ ] Allow user to type in address instead of longitude and latitude
 - [ ] Improve aesthetics of Webpage

-**Click on the image below to see a video demonstration on how the application works.**